 Taking a proactive approach by having a disaster recovery plan could save you thousands in potential recovery costs when a crash does occur.
 Backing up your data, and testing it on a regular basis, almost certainly guarantees that when you have an issue that involves a recovery you will come out of it unscathed.
 At most, the amount of data you will lose is anything you have added or created within the past 12-24 hours.
 Recreating that data is usually a lot less expensive than paying a ransom or a data recovery process that may or may not bring your data back.
 If your data is mission critical we can adjust your backup routine to happen more frequently so your loss window is even smaller.

-It’s Not Too Late to Implement a Backup Routine!
+It’s Never Too Late to Implement a Backup Routine!

 If you are unsure of whether or not your company is backing up all of it’s data, or if you would like an audit of your current routine to make sure you are using the best backup technologies available to you, schedule a consult and we will be happy to assist you with a review of your disaster recovery plan.
 We offer both on- and off-site backup solutions so we can tailor a solution that is just right for you.